 Revenue recognition The income of the business is generated by fee, interest and dividend income, as well as the recognition of the Group's share of the profit or loss of associates and joint ventures.
-The revenue recognition policy of the Group can have a significant impact on the timing of the recognition of this income.
+The revenue recognition policy of the the timing of the recognition of this income.
 Specifically the judgements and estimates included are: